Abram0303/DAI-2025-2026-Class-C-Practical-work-1-Romain-Durussel-Abram-Zweifel/README.md

 * Explore and validate Java imaging techniques
 * Suggest improvements for `tileA4`
 * Help implement native A4 PDF generation (PDFBox)
+* Assist in structuring a beginner-friendly JavaFX GUI
+* Assist with the Android Jetpack Compose UI and the PDF generation/sharing flow
-* Assist in documentation and structure
+* Help improve documentation and repo structure

 All final code was manually integrated and adapted by the authors.